Chamber of Commerce St Albans

 In 1929 the Chamber debated such issues as; whether they supported or opposed the scheme for a tunnel linking England to France; suggestions for a St Albans Municipal Airport, and; whether street names could be affixed to street lamps at the corner of each street.

-At the final committee meeting that year it was decided that each member of the Chamber was to called upon a non-member and persuade him to join.
+At the final committee meeting that year it was decided that each member of the Chamber was to call upon a non-member and persuade him to join.

-In February 1931 it was first proposed that a Chain of Office be provided for the President of the Chamber, designs and costs to be considered at a future date.
+In February 1931 it was first proposed that a Chain of Office be provided for the President of the Chamber of Commerce in St Albans with designs and costs to be considered at a future date.
 In fact, the idea was met with such enthusiasm that a suitable Chain of Office was ordered in order that the President could wear the same at the Whist Drive and Dance arranged for March.
 The Mayor of St Albans formally invested the President with the Chain, which was subsequently suitably insured against all risks.

 Historically, the early Thirties were a very important time in St Albans past with the discovery of the Roman ruins at Verulamium.
 The purchase of Verulamium Park in 1929 by the City Council allowed a major excavation campaign during 1930-1934, one of the first systematic examinations of a Roman city in this country.
 The Chamber contributed towards the cost of raising the pavement at Verulamium and a small sub-committee was appointed to interview the secretary of the Archaeological Society.
 They discussed the possibility of the excavations being kept open permanently and guaranteed further contributions towards the site.